Project High Flyer - EAL Qualification Helps Joanne's Career Take Off

 as part of four placements in BAE Systems.

-“Within each role, I had responsibility to control costs and schedules, learning about the company and how to manage
+“Within each role, I had a responsibility to control costs and schedules, learning about the company and how to manage

-She was one of the first learners to successfully complete a higher apprenticeship in project management, and, as well as winning the Semta Skills Award, Joanne was also highly commended in the National Apprenticeship Awards.
+She was one of the first learners to successfully complete a higher apprenticeship in project management, and, as well as winning the Enginuity Skills Award, Joanne was also highly commended in the National Apprenticeship Awards.

 “I was very shocked and surprised to win,” she said.
 “My grandad Brian has a private pilot licence and always encouraged